How to Create a Building Inspection Checklist?

 1. Aisles, Hallways, Corridors, Stairwells

 Generally, all kinds of corridors should be free of furniture that can possibly obstruct people from exiting a space.
-However, if such violation takes place, the next step is to move the furniture away to more suitable places.
-Don’t hesitate to ask for help if it’s needed.
+However, if such a violation takes place, the next step is to promptly move the furniture away to more suitable locations.
+This simple action can make a significant difference in ensuring the safety of occupants within the building.

 2. Exits